n1tk/bootcamp_KSU/setup/bootcamp_logistics.md

 * conda install -c defaults pyqt=5 qt
 * conda install -y --name bootcamp_ksu -c conda-forge jupyterlab #to install jupyter lab
 * conda install -y --name bootcamp_ksu jupyter #to install jupyter notebook in the environment
-* pip install -U pandasql #to install the SQL for pandas

 ##### Kernel for conda environments
 * _python -m ipykernel install --user --name bootcamp_conda_ksu --display-name "Python36 (bootcamp_conda_ksu)"_ **# display name is for what we will see in the jupyter under the kernels.**